SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 | ACn        | 1 / 0 x1 | */0 x1-3 | 1 / 0 x1 | 1 / 0 x1 |  1 / 0 x1-3 |
 | USARTn     | 0 / 1 x1 | 0/1 x1   | ! / 1 x2 | !/1 x3-4 |  ! / 1 x2-6 |

 `*` - the tiny1 parts with 1 AC work normally.
-This is unfortuately not supported for tiny1 parts with the triple-AC configuration:
+This is unfortunately not supported for tiny1 parts with the triple-AC configuration:
 `**` - There is only one CCL peripheral, with multiple logic blocks.
 Each logic block has 1 event generator and 2 event users.
 If using the logic library, get the Logic instance number.
 The output generator is that number.
 The input is twice that number, and twice that number + 1.
-`***` - This peripheral is not supported becausse the generator numbers are channel dependent.
+`***` - This peripheral is not supported because the generator numbers are channel dependent.
 `!` - These parts do have an option, but we didn't bother to implement it because it isn't particularly useful.
 But the Event RX mode combined with the TX input to the CCL permit arbitrary remapping of RX and very flexible remapping of TX.

 And what they are: